Jagasri04/covid19-insights-dashboard/README.md

 ## 📁 Dataset

 Dataset used: `country_wise_latest.csv`
-This dataset contains the latest available country-level COVID-19 statistics including:
+This dataset contains the available country-level COVID-19 statistics including:
 - Confirmed Cases
 - Deaths
 - Recovered
 - Active Cases

-You can find or update the dataset from sources like [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19).

 ## 🚀 How to Run